Introduction

 What is School District Marketing?

-School marketing is the practice of influencing how people think and feel about your district brand.
-Whether people voice it or not, everyone already has an opinion about your schools.
+School marketing is the practice of influencing how people think and feel about your schools.
+Whether people voice it or not, everyone in your community already has an opinion about your schools.
 It could be good, bad, or neutral.
 If somebody has a negative view of your district, that's something you're going to want to address.
 For those who have a positive or neutral view of your district, you should leverage that momentum and make it easy for them to be even more active advocates for you.

-This is where marketing comes into play.
-When you’re utilizing the right marketing strategies, you have the power to make your audience think about your schools the way you want them to.
+This is where marketing your schools comes into play.
+When you’re utilizing the right marketing strategies, you have the power to influence your audience to think about your schools in a way that aligns with your district’s mission, vision, and values.

-“School marketing is the practice of influencing how people think and feel about your district brand.”
+“School marketing is the practice of influencing how people think and feel about your schools.”

 In essence, marketing is a proactive approach to building your school brand.
 You're laying the foundation, brick by brick, of who you are and what you stand for.
-Eventually, your community will have the full picture of your campuses in mind when they think about your schools.
+The goal is that your community will have a complete picture of your campuses in mind when they think about your schools.

 It’s hard to know where to start with school marketing because it encompasses so many different strategies, platforms, and tools.
-Your social presence—meaning your presence on your social media accounts—is just as important as your school website.
-Likewise, search engine optimization (SEO), which is the practice of optimizing your website to appear on the first page of search engines, is just as important as optimizing for paid advertising.
+Your social presence—meaning your presence on social media platforms—can be just as important as your school website.
+Likewise, search engine optimization (SEO), which is the practice of optimizing your website to appear on the first page of search engines, can be just as important as optimizing for paid advertising.
 The point is, it all falls under the umbrella of marketing.
 So where do you start?

 What is a School Brand?

 Your school brand is happening around you every day, and it’s more than just a logo or hashtag.
-It’s your identity.
+It’s your district’s identity.
 A school brand is the visual and tangible representation of your school district's mission and heartbeat.
-It represents who you are, your values, and what makes your community unique.
-It also unifies your school district and creates a sense of collective community pride.
-When your brand is working right, it has the power to influence the way people think and feel about your school district for the better.
+It represents who you are, your values, and what makes your district unique.
+It also unifies your schools and creates a sense of collective community pride.
+When your brand is serving its purpose, it has the power to influence the way people think and feel about your school district for the better.

 To start branding your school, ask yourself: How are your schools different from others?
 Every school district has a little bit of magic that sets it apart from others across the country.
 And it’s that singular charm that draws people in, that the community loves to rally behind.
 This differentiation point can help you build your brand identity.

 Take Nike, for example.
 If you break down their products and services, they’re not much different than Adidas, Reebok or Puma—it’s all sports brand apparel.
-But most of us are willing to pay much more for Nike’s brand name.
+But many people are willing to pay more for Nike’s brand name.
 Why?
 Nike differentiates themselves by inspiring everyday people to embrace difficulty and challenges.
-By motivating people to put in the work to accomplish their goals, Nike’s core values can be summed up in a single phrase: “Just Do It”.
+By motivating people to put in the work to accomplish their goals, Nike’s core values can be summed up in a single phrase: “just do it”.

 Core Message